shigueojp/cdk-amplify-react/README.md

    4. Run `git commit -am 'Pushing all amplify configurations files.'`
 2. This file should be in **both** branches in order to run CI/CD with success.

+## Running in your local development

+1. Run `amplify env checkout dev`
+2. Run `amplify push` and create all the resources.
+3. Run `npm run start` and open http://localhost:3000

 ## Deploy CI/CD Process Using CDK

 **Edit env variables from CDK**